rr-paras-patel/mcp-server-kubernetes/README.md

 ## Gemini CLI

-At the shell install the extension by pointing to this repo:
+[Gemini CLI](https://geminicli.com/) allows you to install mcp servers as extensions.
+From a shell, install the extension by pointing to this repo:

 ```shell
 gemini extensions install https://github.com/Flux159/mcp-server-kubernetes